Thai police believe shooter in mall basement, has no hostages

 The officer said security forces were checking whether any civilians remained in the shopping mall.
 Nine have been evacuated.

 “The perpetrator is still in the basement and it doesn’t look as though he has hostages.
 We are getting close to him,” the officer said.
-He did not give his name because he was not authorized to speak to media.

-Reporting by Panarat Thepgumpanat; Writing by Matthew Tostevin; Editing by David Gregorio
+He did not give his name because he was not authorised to speak to media.
+(Reporting by Panarat Thepgumpanat; Writing by Matthew Tostevin; Editing by David Gregorio)